jameshughes89/cs2XX-ComputerArchitecture/site/topics/program-counter/program-counter.rst

 * Storing a value can be achieved with a register
 * Incrementing a value can be achieved with an adder set to only ever add 1 to some inputted value

-* With the above configuration, the adder is always adding 1 to the value stored in the register/output at :math:`Q`
+* With the above configuration, the adder is always adding 1 to the value stored/output by the register (:math:`Q`)

     * The adder's carry in is set to ``0`` and the carry out is ignored